Catalog Search Results

 Description

 "White Christians are waking up to the pervasive bias for white culture that shapes every aspect of society.
 Many are eager to confront white supremacy--but what steps should be taken to make good, lasting change?
-Pastor Daniel Hill offers White Lies, a practical guide for dismantling white supremacy in a healthy, effective way"--
+Pastor Daniel Hill offers White Lies, a practical guide for dismantling white supremacy in a healthy, effective way"-- Provided by publisher.

 13) War room